wostzone/wost-go/README.md

 ## Summary

-This Go library provides common building blocks for creating WoST Hub clients such as IoT devices, protocol bindings and consumers.
+This Go library provides packages for building WoST services, IoT devices and clients, including:

+- building TD (Thing Description) documents
+- exposing Things for IoT devices
+- consume Things for consumers
+- authenticate using certificates, BASIC or JWT tokens
+- discover services using DNS-SD
+- managing certificates
+- connecting to the MQTT message bus
+- launch a test environment with a MQTT broker

+## Packages

+### config

+Loading of Hub, service or device yaml configuration.

 ### certsclient

+Management of keys
+Loading and saving of TLS certificates

 ### config